MarketTriage

 Insider Trading Signals: How to Read SEC Form 4 Filings

-Insider trading signals are patterns in SEC Form 4 filings — the mandatory disclosure that corporate officers, directors, and 10%+ shareholders must file within two business days of buying or selling company stock.
-When multiple insiders buy the same stock within a short window, it historically indicates informed confidence in the company's prospects.
+Insider trading signals are patterns in SEC Form 4 filings — the disclosures officers, directors, and 10%+ shareholders must submit within two business days of buying company stock.
+When 3+ insiders buy the same stock within 15 days, academic research links the cluster to above-market 12-month returns.

 The Short Version